CelliesProjects/OpenStreetMap-esp32/README.md

 void setSize(uint16_t w, uint16_t h)
 ```

 - If no size is set a 320px by 240px map will be returned.
-- The tile cache should be resized after setting a new map size.
+- The tile cache should (maybe) be resized after setting a new map size.
-Use `tilesToCover(w, h)` to get a correct cache size.

 ### Get the number of tiles to cover a map